 Affected on a deeply emotional level by the pandemic, shortly after the "We Gotta Get Out Of This Place" cover song, I released the "Love Is Like Oxygen" cover, hoping it would resonate with listeners, as it did with me.
 One of my favorite songs of all times I hoped to cover much later, but had become obsessed with it.

 In March 2020 I released the "We Gotta Get Out Of This Place" cover (a song that's been done to death but I think it's awesome and wanted to do a upbeat version of the song in a particular style) with the idea of a great for spring break and road trips.
 However shortly after it was released the Covid 19 pandemic started, then it seemed to me in feedback I was getting, that a lot of the people who liked it thought of it more as a song about getting out of wherever they were in The United States.
-This single, though on most of the streaming services it was released it to, has not been available on YouTube for reasons I can only speculate.
+This single, though on most of the streaming services it was released it to, had not been available on YouTube for reasons I can only speculate.
 I still love you Youtube.
 So I took this song down.
-It will be re-released again soon which should fix the problem.
+It has beeen re-released again tweaked a little but back.

 In late 2019 I released a Holiday single "Days of Long Gone by".
 My first minimalist recording released with only vocals and single instrument guitar.
 A online computer program said this song is a live recording, it isn't.
 But I'm very please it thinks so.
 This tune has grown inside me since I was like 12.
 First trying to understand the meaning of Auld Lang Syne which was not written as a Holiday song but somehow became a New Years hit.
 To me it was always a song of forgiveness for most of my life.
 I thought that's what it was about.
 Reading through translations and the history of the song I realized it's a song of remembrance for those that were once with us.
 Even those you still know are not the same personages as they were in the past.
 You can never really go back.
 If you could would you want to?
 If you did would you rather be as you are now or be how you were then?
 Life is full of chapters, we are all on our own journey and our paths often stray far from those we are close to in each time.
 All those faces all those people from the past!
 The song tells a close story to the original centuries old translation but I changed the words to try to capture what this song means in this time.
 In hopes other's would share this feeling it brings to me.
 I hope it brings comfort and peace to all who hear it.